top of page

 Renovate 2021

-Updated: Dec 20, 2022
+Updated: Dec 6, 2025

 A return to normalcy does not mean a return to our former way of living.
-Rather, it means establishing new norms for our new world.
+Instead, it means establishing new norms for our new world.
 Change is hard, and adapting to change is even harder.
-But the necessity of adaptation creates new opportunities for us to thrive and flourish in unchartered territory.
+But the necessity of adaptation creates new opportunities for us to thrive and flourish in uncharted territory.
 In his book Canoeing the Mountains, Tod Bolsinger encourages us to reframe how we see our landscape by challenging and expanding our perspective.
 According to him, reframing “is the most critical skill for adaptive leadership.”[1]

 The Apostle Paul exhorted the Christian community in Rome to “not be conformed to this age, but be transformed by the renewing of your mind” (Rom.
 12:2, HCSB).
 They were not to view the world in which they lived through the same lens as the rest of society, for Christ had opened their spiritually blinded eyes.
 Instead, they were to think differently, transformatively, adaptively.
 God was calling them to a higher paradigm of living, individually and collectively.
 Their ability to reframe would help them discern how to view life from God’s perspective.

 There are several ways to view today’s landscape.
 One way to view it is to give up hope and become nihilistic.
 Over 300,000 Americans have died from COVID-19, millions have lost their jobs, millions are experiencing food insecurity, and millions face possible eviction from their homes.
-Under these pressures it is easy to surrender to the present dystopia that pervades our land.
+Under these pressures, it is easy to surrender to the present dystopia that pervades our land.

 Recreation speaks to God's eschatological renovation of all of creation at the end of human history (see Rev. 21).
 What this teaches us is that chaos (Gen. 1:1-2) and corruption are the very landscapes that God uses to display His creative paradigm and power.
 As beings made in God's image and likeness (Gen. 1:26-27), we have been imbued with creative capacity.
 Moreover, those who have placed their faith in Christ are indwelt by His Spirit, giving us access to His enlightenment and empowerment.

-Rev. Isaac Hayes is the president of Healing of the Soul Ministries.
-He is also an Assistant Pastor at the Apostolic Church of God in Chicago, IL, and a doctoral student at Trinity Evangelical Divinity School in Deerfield, IL.
-Follow Rev. Hayes on Facebook, Twitter, and Instagram at @RevIsaacHayes
+Dr. Isaac Hayes is an Assistant Pastor at the Apostolic Church of God in Chicago, Illinois, and author of “Men After God’s Heart: 10 Principles of Brotherly Love.”
+He also has a Doctor of Ministry degree from Trinity Evangelical Divinity School.
+Follow Dr. Hayes on Facebook, Twitter, Instagram, and YouTube at @RevIsaacHayes.

 [1] Tod E. Bolsinger, Canoeing the Mountains: Christian Leadership in Uncharted Territory (Downers Grove, Illinois: IVP Books, an imprint of InterVarsity Press, 2018), 208.
 [2] Kenneth S. Wuest, Wuest’s Word Studies from the Greek New Testament: For the English Reader, vol. 4 (Grand Rapids: Eerdmans, 1997), 110.

-1 comentario
+1 Comment

 ebcarmichael